harbaum/upide/README.md

 ## Status

-µPIDE is under active development.
-The planned features are all implemented. µPIDE has been tested with the ESP32, ESP8266, PyBoard V1.1, Lego Spike and the ftDuino32.
+µPIDE has been tested with the ESP32, ESP8266, PyBoard V1.1, Lego Spike, the Raspberry Pi Pico and the ftDuino32.

 A single-exe binary for windows and also for Linux can be found in the [releases](https://github.com/harbaum/upide/releases/latest).